hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Adapt to terminal window size changes automatically.

 Clear command to clear current spread sheet.

+Show help dialogs by pressing h or ? in default mode or by giving :help explicit command.

 THis was started on the Gowri/Ganesh festival weekend and now being updated/cleanedup in the Onam festival weekend.